 The Joint Commission, a non-governmental privately owned entity, provides accreditation status to hospitals and other health care organizations in the United States of America.
 Such accreditation is based upon a number of requirements including undergoing periodic surveys conducted by Joint Commission personnel.
 Certain managed care payers require hospitals to have appropriate Joint Commission accreditation in order to participate in those programs.
 In addition, the Center for Medicare and Medicaid Services of the U.S. Department of Health and Human Services (CMS), the agency with oversight of the Medicare and Medicaid programs, provides "deemed status" for facilities having Joint Commission accreditation.
 In other words, by being Joint Commission accredited, facilities are "deemed" to be in compliance with the Medicare and Medicaid conditions of participation.
 Termination as a Medicare provider or exclusion from any or all of these programs/payers would have a materially negative impact on the future financial position, operating results and cash flows of the Corporation.
-The Hospital has been accredited by the Joint Commission through September 14, 2015.
-In September 2015, the Joint Commission completed their survey and the Hospital expects to receive accreditation through September 2018.
+The Hospital has been accredited by the Joint Commission through September 19, 2018.